IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

 (ref:sig-snp-10-15mb) State 3 frequency during the novel object assay for counts of the alternative allele (T) at SNP 10:15,319,434 in the protocadherin gene.
 The boxes are coloured on the left by the paternal line, and on the right by the maternal line.

 \begin{figure}

+{\centering \includegraphics[width=0.5\linewidth]{figs/mikk_behaviour/sig_snps_boxplots/3-10:15319434}

+}

-\includegraphics[width=1\linewidth]{figs/mikk_behaviour/sig_snps_boxplots/3-10:15319434} \caption{(ref:sig-snp-10-15mb)}(\#fig:sig-snp-10-15mb)
+\caption{(ref:sig-snp-10-15mb)}(\#fig:sig-snp-10-15mb)
 \end{figure}

 The second predicted missense variant of note was detected for SGE in the open field assay for frequencies in state 13.
-The locus 12:5,136,828 maps to gene ENSORLG00000002961, which is described as a complement *C9*.
+The locus 12:5,136,828 maps to gene ENSORLG00000002961, which is described as a complement *C9* (**Figure \@ref(fig:sig-snp-12-5mb)**).
 Discovered phenotypes for species orthologues include reduced prepulse inhibition and heart phenotypes in mice [Mouse Genome Database, @blakeMouseGenomeDatabase2021], and neurodevelopmental disorders in rats [Rat Genome Database, @smithYearRatRat2020].
 Here, in the F~2~ individuals, it appears to have a complex effect on the behaviour of the test fishes between the crosses, where it apparently causes the reference fish to increase the proportion of time it spends in the fast-moving state 13 (**Figure \@ref(fig:F2-man-sge-of-13)**).

 (ref:sig-snp-12-5mb) State 13 frequency during the open field assay for counts of the alternative allele (A) at SNP 12:5,136,828.
 The boxes are coloured on the left by the paternal line, and on the right by the maternal line.